 The Process of Getting a Dental Bridge

-The procedure for getting dental bridges in Silver Spring, MD, typically involves a few visits to your dentist to ensure the bridge is properly designed and fitted to your mouth.
+The procedure for getting a dental bridge in Silver Spring, MD, typically involves a few visits to our dentist to ensure the bridge is properly designed and fitted to your mouth.
 The process is as follows:

 Initial Consultation and Assessment